Conference banner photo

 Beka Nature Reserve

 Established in 1988, Beka Nature Reserve protects coastal meadows, reedbeds, and saltmarshes located at the mouth of the Reda River on the Bay of Puck.
 This mosaic of habitats supports a rich bird community, including species associated with wet meadows and brackish coastal zones.
 Among the most notable are common shelduck, northern lapwing, black-tailed godwit, common redshank, Eurasian curlew, and bearded reedling.
 During migration, the area hosts large numbers of geese, ducks, and waders.
+In late March, especially numerous are: Greylag, White-fronted and Barnacle Geese, Eurasian Wigeons, Green-winged Teals, Northern Pintails, and Northern Shovelers.

 The reserve is managed by the Polish Society for the Protection of Birds (OTOP) and is equipped with birdwatching platforms and educational paths, making it a convenient and rewarding destination for nature enthusiasts.